 Self-employed tax help should also involve tax planning.
 Those are small words for an exceptionally large and important service.
 Tax planning involves not only business operations taxation, but estate planning and retirement planning for the owner(s) as well.
 Decisions made this tax year can impact tax liabilities years or even decades in the future for the business and for the owner(s).
 You plan for the growth of your business, and it is just as important for you to get self-employed tax help to plan for minimization of taxes on your growing income.

 How about audit risk reduction or response when there is an audit, or the IRS has questions?
 Tying together the services already mentioned and having them delivered by one company or team helps to minimize the chances for error that can lead to IRS scrutiny or an audit.
 However, no matter how well they do the job, the IRS may still dig up a reason to question a return as filed.
-If so, you want a CPA that can practice in front of the IRS on your behalf.
+If so, you want a tax professional who can practice in front of the IRS on your behalf.

 At the start of a new business, and often after it has grown, there can be a need to make a decision as to the entity structure that will afford both liability protection and tax advantages for the business and owners.
 Your self-employed tax help decision should involve the use of a company that provides the entity structure service advice.

 If you have been in business for a while, you may need the specialized help involved in a business cleanup.
 This is a highly specialized consultation and analysis of your current business structure, practices, and tax liability.
 If it is needed, it can generate amazing tax savings.